-Nonetheless, although time spent at home did not rank among the top 10 significant features by the F-test, it was notably emphasized by the XAI analysis.
-Detailed examination revealed that a high standard deviation in home time-a proxy for frequent transitions between home and other locations-is strongly associated with increased stress levels.
-This variability likely reflects a pattern of recurrent out-of-home activities that may incur additional time and energy expenditure, ultimately contributing to fatigue and a buildup of negative affect.
-Such findings underscore that irregular residential time patterns can serve as an informative complementary marker in modeling stress.
+Interestingly, while "time spent at home" did not rank among the top ten features in the F-test, it emerged as highly influential in the XAI analysis.
+A closer examination reveals that a high standard deviation in home time, indicative of frequent transitions between the residence and other locations, is strongly associated with elevated stress.
+This high variability likely reflects an erratic pattern of out-of-home activities, which demands additional time and energy, ultimately contributing to fatigue and the accumulation of negative affect.
+Such findings suggest that irregular residential patterns serve as a crucial complementary marker in modeling stress.

 To further interpret the Privacy-Aware (PA) features, we conducted a temporal analysis aligning behavioral patterns with established mental health literature.
 As shown in Figure \ref{fig:ra}, non-stressed students consistently spend more time on recreational activities compared to their stressed peers.
 Specifically, non-stressed individuals average approximately two hours of recreation per outing, roughly 50\% more than those experiencing stress.
 Furthermore, these students exhibit peaks in recreational time leading up to examination weeks (weeks 18 and 22).
 This behavioral pattern supports the XAI findings (Figure \ref{fig:XAI}) and aligns with existing literature on the protective effects of leisure against academic pressure \cite{zhang2017academic,chen2025city}.
 It suggests that allocating time for out-of-home recreation serves as a proactive coping strategy to alleviate pre-exam anxiety and maintain overall mental well-being.

 Moreover, Figure \ref{fig:w} highlights a distinct divergence in workplace attendance.
 Stressed students were rarely observed at a workplace, whereas their non-stressed counterparts consistently spent approximately one hour there during a typical study week.
 This finding is consistent with Dundes and Marx's observations regarding student employment and well-being \cite{dundes2006balancing}.
 We hypothesize that the workplace functions as more than just a professional environment; it likely serves as a secondary social hub where students can cultivate meaningful connections, diversifying their daily routines and buffering against academic isolation.